What are Bucket Trucks?

 The bucket part of the truck acts as the platform on which the employee stands; the platform is raised by the driver so the employee can reach and repair problems in high places (or cut trees or put up road signs or billboards).
 Bucket trucks allow utility and other employees to reach otherwise inaccessible places such as trees, buildings with several stories, utility poles, and billboards.
 Obviously, a fall from a bucket truck will more often than not be deadly.
 Bucket truck accidents are a fear many employees must live with every day they go to work.

-If you or a loved one has been injured or was killed while working on a bucket truck, the experienced truck accident attorneys at The Cochran Firm can help.
+If you or a loved one has been injured or was killed while working on a bucket truck, an experienced bucket truck accident attorney at The Cochran Firm can help.
 We have represented victims of bucket truck accidents in which serious personal injury or death occurred.
 We have fought tirelessly to get victims and families of victims the monetary compensation to which they were entitled.